j5pu/envg/README.md

 $ pip install envg
 ```

-## Usage

-Please see the [Command-line Reference] for details.

 ## License

 Distributed under the terms of the [MIT license][license],
-_pproj_ is free and open source software.
+_envg_ is free and open source software.

 ## Issues